gaddafi1/Codecade/privacy_policy.md

-Privacy Policy for Kloudemy
+Privacy Policy for Codecade

-At Kloudemy, accessible from play store, one of our main priorities is the privacy of our users.
-This Privacy Policy document contains types of information that is collected and recorded by Kloudemy and how we use it.
+At Codecade, accessible from play store, one of our main priorities is the privacy of our users.
+This Privacy Policy document contains types of information that is collected and recorded by Codecade and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for users of our app with regards to the information that they shared and/or collect in Kloudemy.
+This Privacy Policy applies only to our online activities and is valid for users of our app with regards to the information that they shared and/or collect in Codecade.
 This policy is not applicable to any information collected offline or via channels other than this app.

 ​